-The Cinderella bedroom in the castle suite looks ready to receive royalty.
+The Cinderella bedroom in the castle suite appears ready to receive royalty.
 The bedroom is richly decorated, designed to call to mind a royal guest suite in a real castle.
-The main Cinderella bedroom (shown above) has as fireplace; flanking the fireplace is a parlor and a bathroom.
-Stone floors and walls, along with hardwood paneling, stone columns and stained glass windows add to the feeling you are staying in a fairy tale castle.
+The main Cinderella bedroom (shown above) has a fireplace; flanking the fireplace is a parlor and a bathroom.
+Stone floors and walls, along with hardwood paneling, stone columns and stained glass windows add to the fairytale allure.

 The Cinderella fireplace in the bedroom of the Castle Suite doesn't really have a fire, although it gives off a warm glow.
 (Chances are you wouldn't need a real fire in Florida anyway.)
 The logs glow as if they had transformed into burning embers, and fiber optics create a fireworks effect in the back.

 The fireplace is a 600-pound faux limestone structure.
 It was cast from a 17th century, wooden Gothic original antique from France.